 Personally, I strongly resonate with Frederick Buechner, who once concluded:

 "It is within the bonds of marriage that I, for one, have found a greater freedom to be, to become, and to share myself than I can imagine having found in any other relationship. . .
 My life would be incalculably diminished without it.
 (Frederick Buechner)

 Specifically, I remember having three separate people independently tell me after I got married that they noticed that I was different, that I seemed happier, more light-hearted, and fun.
 Being married to my wife really has developed me in wonderful ways.
 It is one of the great blessings of my life.

 On the other hand, marriage is difficult.
 I am perfect.
 My wife is imperfect.
 When two imperfect people try to build a life together, there will be significant problems.
 That just is the way it is.
-However, to remind us of some of the principles I’ve outlined above, I bought for my wife a framed reminder of what marriage is all about.
+However, to remind us of some of the principles I’ve outlined above, I bought for my wife a framed reminder of what marriage is all about on our 1st anniversary.
 It’s been in our bedroom ever since.
 I read it regularly to remind myself of what it means to have a loving marriage.